SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 be created for each planning project.
 Different versions can be created separately for each variant that corresponds to a Netzgrafik.

+Based on a main version, several different users can create their own snapshot versions in parallel.
+However, only one user at a time can create a new main version.

+All other user changes that are made later lead to an editing conflict.
+All editing conflicts must be resolved manually.
+An editing conflict can be resolved with the following three options:

+- By overwriting the previously published version (active enforcement required)
+- By creating a new variant (branch)
+- By deleting the changes - or accepting the published version.

 <details>
 <summary>
 Step-by-step example